eclipse-vertx/vert.x/core_manual_groovy.md

 To unregister a handler it's just as straightforward.
 You simply call `unregisterHandler` passing in the address and the handler:

     eb.unregisterHandler("test.address", myHandler)

 A single handler can be registered multiple times on the same, or different, addresses so in order to identify it uniquely you have to specify both the address and the handler.

-Alternatively, you can unregister a handler using a unique id that was returned from the call to `registerHandler`.

 As with registering, when you unregister a handler and you're in a cluster it can also take some time for the knowledge of that unregistration to be propagated across the entire to cluster.
-If you want to be notified when that has completed you can optionally specify another handler to the registerHandler as the third argument.
+If you want to be notified when that has completed you can optionally specify another function to the registerHandler as the third argument.
 E.g. :

     eb.unregisterHandler("test.address", myHandler) { println "The handler has been unregistered across the cluster" }

-If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - vert.x will automatically unregister any handlers when the verticle is stopped.
+If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - Vert.x will automatically unregister any handlers when the verticle is stopped.

 ### Publishing messages